datreant/scipy-2016/abstract.md

 that can be discovered, queried, and filtered.

-Treants make it easy to quickly gather up results from many studies scattered throughout a filesystem, operate on their stored data based on their characteristics, and store results again as necessary within their directory trees. datreant also gives Tree and Leaf classes for granular manipulation of individual directories and files, respectively, in addition to Bundles and Views for working with many Treants, Trees, and Leaves as a collective.
+Treants make it easy to quickly gather up results from many studies scattered throughout a filesystem, operate on their stored data based on their metadata, and store results again as necessary within their directory trees. datreant also gives Tree and Leaf classes for granular manipulation of individual directories and files, respectively, in addition to Bundles and Views for working with many Treants, Trees, and Leaves as a collective.

-[**datreant**](http://datreant.org) is a namespace package, with the core components available from the [datreant.core](https://github.com/datreant/datreant.core) module.
+[**datreant**](http://datreant.org) is a namespace package, with the core components available in the [datreant.core](https://github.com/datreant/datreant.core) module.
 All core datreant objects are extendable; an example of this is [datreant.data](https://github.com/datreant/datreant.data), which provides a